Independent bookstores and book culture in Quebec

 Coffee & Reading

-An open book, a steaming cup: it's the most natural alliance in the world.
-In Quebec City, cafes and bookstores share a long-standing complicity that Carrera Café carefully cultivates.
+An open book, a steaming cup: it’s the most natural alliance in the world.
+In Québec, cafés and bookstores share an old complicity that Carrera Café carefully nurtures.

-Reading in a cafe means accepting a tacit contract with the city: I am here, present, available for thought.
+Reading in a café is accepting a tacit contract with the city: I am here, present, available for thought.
 The ambient noise becomes background music.
-The coffee steam, a sweet incense.
+The coffee steam, a gentle incense.
 The book, a door to elsewhere.

-At Carrera Café, we are well-placed to understand this ritual.
+At Carrera Café, we are well placed to understand this ritual.
 Our space, with its warm lights and polite silence, has been designed to welcome both the solitary reader and the debating group.
-We've even observed, over the seasons, that some regulars always order the same coffee with the same novel.
+Over the seasons, we have even observed that some regulars always order the same coffee with the same novel.

 Reading Rituals

-At Carrera Café, every book deserves a fitting accompaniment.
+At Carrera Café, every book deserves a matching accompaniment.
 Here are our suggestions for a memorable reading moment.

 Winter Novel

 Espresso lungo + almond biscotti.
-The perfect combination for long winter indoor reads.
+The perfect combination for long winter indoor readings.
 Warm, concentrated, satisfying.

 Autumn Poetry

-Frothy milk latte + Charlevoix cheese board.
-Poetry demands time: settle in, order a platter, let the words come to you.
+Latte with frothed milk + Charlevoix cheese board.
+Poetry takes time: settle in, order a platter, let the words come to you.

 PairingLatte & Charlevoix